 A claimed source of fibre/protein/antioxidants doesn't necessarily mean the cereal contains large amounts of these nutrients.
-Previously, products containing as little as 1.5g of fibre per serving (which amounts to a modest five percent fibre for cereals with a 30g serving) could claim to be a 'source of fibre'.
-The qualifying criteria for nutrition content claims about dietary fibre are now 2g, 4g and 7g dietary fibre per serving for 'source', 'good source' and 'excellent source' claims respectively.
+The qualifying criteria for claiming a product is a 'source' of dietary fibre is just 2g per serving, for example, and depending on the serving size this may not to amount to much at all.
 It's best to check the nutrition information panel instead to see how much of a nutrient is actually in the product, rather than rely solely on claims.

 Read the ingredients list.
-The words 'whole' or 'wholegrain' in the first ingredient means the cereal is often less processed and will contain more vitamins, minerals and phytochemicals.
-It's also useful for identifying sources of added sugars (such as glucose syrup or honey) or when the sugar comes from fruit, as well as when the fat is the healthy, polyunsaturated kind (coming from nuts and seeds).
+It's useful for identifying sources of added sugars (such as glucose syrup or honey) or when the sugar comes from fruit, as well as when the fat is the healthy, polyunsaturated kind (coming from nuts and seeds).

 A low GI diet can be beneficial if you suffer from diabetes, and may be useful for those watching their weight, but most people are better off prioritising a healthy cereal first before looking for a low-GI option.
 Any GI claims should be backed up by reliably measured GI values – 55 and under is classified as low.
 The only way to be certain is to look for the GI logo which means the food must meet specific nutrition criteria as well.